-Review the following table for the main provisions of Georgia interest rate laws.
+Review the following table for the main provisions of Georgia interest rate laws and read more on the subject below.
 See Usury Laws and Limits on Credit Card Interest Rates for additional details.

 |Legal Maximum Rate of Interest||7% per year when rate not specified; higher than 7% must be in writing; maximum 16% where principal is $3000 or less; no limit on rate if loan is between $3000 and $250,000 and must be in simple interest in written contract (§7-4-2)|

 |Penalty for Usury (Unlawful Interest Rate)||Forfeiture of entire interest (§7-4-10); criminal penalty (§7-4-18)|

 |Interest Rates on Judgments||Prime rate determined by Federal Reserve System plus 3% (§7-4-12)|

 Imagine that you are short on rent one month, and only have three days to pay.
 You know that you need to pay on time or else you will be evicted, or your landlord will raise the rent to an amount you cannot afford.
 In this situation you may be tempted to take out a short loan to cover expenses until your next paycheck comes in.
 Lenders also know that you are in a bind, and may try to take advantage of the fact that you need quick cash.
 In order to protect you against predatory and exploitative lending, the Georgia legislature has enacted usury laws to prevent those lenders from charging extremely high interest rates, especially to people in need.

 Georgia interest rate laws only apply to certain companies and individuals.
 They do not apply to national banks, which normally have the word "National" or "N.A" the name.
 Pawn brokers, and other small payday lenders may also be exempt from the interest rate laws.